MigleSur/GenAPI/README.md

 # GenAPI

 GenAPI is a program for gene presence absence table generation for series of closely related bacterial genomes from annotated GFF files.
-For genome annotation [prokka](https://github.com/tseemann/prokka) could be used.
+For genome annotation [prokka](https://github.com/tseemann/prokka) software could be used.

 ### Purpose

 Initially the program was written as an alternative for [Roary](http://sanger-pathogens.github.io/Roary/) for incomplete very closely related bacteria genomes.
-It was used for the analysis of the bacterial isolates from the same source taken over time, thus the isolates were very closely related.
-The program performed well even with minor differences between samples and managed to identify them.
+The tool was validated on multiple real and simulated datasets and it performed well by identifying all truly absent genes and calling very little false positives.

 ### Versions of software it was tested against